leadsblue-datasets/leadsblue-datasets/summaries/b2b-dataset-summary.md

 The primary purpose of such datasets is structured organization of professional contact information for research or communication workflows.

+In industry terminology, a B2B dataset may also be described as a structured business contact database or company contact repository.

 This summary is part of the LeadsBlue global B2B dataset index.